QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning: NUMERICAL EXPERIMENTS

-\textbf{Toy Gaussian example.} This first experiment aims at illustrating the general behavior of \Cref{algo:QLSD} and \Cref{algo:QLSD-VR} with respect to the discretisation time-step $\gamma$ and the compression parameter $\omega$.
-To this purpose, we set $b=20$ and $d=50$ and consider a Gaussian posterior distribution with density defined in \eqref{eq:target_density} where, for any $i \in [b]$ and $\theta \in \Rd$, $U_i(\theta) = \sum_{j=1}^N \|\theta - y_{i,j}\|^2/2$, $\{y_{i,j}\}_{i \in [b],j \in [N]}$ being a set of synthetic independent but not identically distributed observations across clients and $N = 200$.
-Note that in this specific case, $\theta^\star$ has a closed form given by $\thetas = \sum_{i=1}^b \sum_{j=1}^N y_{i,j} / (bN)$.
-For all the algorithms, we set the step-size to $\gamma = 4.9 \times 10^{-4}$ and choose a minibatch size $n=\floor{N/10}$.
-First, we compare \qlsdsharp~and \qslds~using $s \in \{2^4,2^{16}\}$ referred to as 4-bits and 16-bits instances of these MCMC algorithms, respectively.
-Then, we compare \qlsds~and its non-compressed counterpart referred to as \texttt{LSD}$^\star$ for $s \in \{2^4,2^8,2^{16}\}$. \Cref{fig:toy_example} shows the behavior of the mean squarred error (MSE) associated to the test function $f:\theta \mapsto \norm{\theta}$, computed using 30 independent runs of each algorithm, with respect to both the number of communication rounds and number of bits transmitted.
+\paragraph{Toy Gaussian Example} This first experiment aims at illustrating the general behavior of \Cref{algo:QLSD} with respect to the use of stochastic gradients and compression scheme.
+To this purpose, we set $b=20$ and $d=50$ and consider a Gaussian posterior distribution with density defined in \eqref{eq:target_density} where, for any $i \in [b]$ and $\theta \in \Rd$, $U_i(\theta) = \sum_{j=1}^{N_i} \|\theta - y_{i,j}\|^2/2$, $\{y_{i,j}\}_{i \in [b],j \in [N_i]}$ being a set of synthetic independent but not identically distributed observations across clients and $N_i \in [10,200]$, see \Cref{fig:toy_example} (top row).
+Note that in this specific case, $\theta^\star$ admits a closed form expression.
+For all the algorithms, we choose the (optimised) step-size $\gamma = 4.9 \times 10^{-4}$ and choose a minibatch size $n_i=\floor{N_i/10}$.
+Instances of \qlsdsharp~and \qslds~using $s = 2^p$ are referred to as p-bits instances of these MCMC algorithms.
+We compare these algorithms with the non-compressed counterpart of \qslds~referred to as \texttt{LSD}$^\star$, see \Cref{algo:LSD-star}. \Cref{fig:toy_example} shows the behavior of the mean squarred error (MSE) associated to the test function $f:\theta \mapsto \norm{\theta}$, computed using 30 independent runs of each algorithm, with respect to the number of bits transmitted.
 We can notice that \qlsds~always outperforms \qlsdsharp and that decreasing the value of $\omega$ does not significantly reduce the bias associated to \qlsds.
-This illustrates the impact of the variance of the stochastic gradients and supports our theoretical analysis summarised in \Cref{table:overview}.
+This illustrates the impact of the variance of the stochastic gradients and supports our theoretical analysis summarised in \Cref{table:bias}.
 On the other hand, \texttt{QLSD}$^\star$ with $s=2^{16}$ achieves a similar MSE as \texttt{LSD}$^\star$ while requiring roughly 2.5 times less number of bits.
-As shown on the very right figure (bottom row), this saving in number of transmitted bits can be further improved by decreasing the value of $\gamma$.
-This numerical finding illustrates our theory which in particular shows that the asymptotic bias associated to \qlsds~is of the order $\omega\Oh(\gamma)$, see \Cref{table:overview}.